6+ Suite Housing

 - All group members must complete the 6+ Suite application in MyHousing by the deadline.

 A block is a section of a larger floor community within a residence hall.
-Blocks are primarily comprised of double rooms though some include one or two single bedrooms or a triple.
+Blocks are primarily comprised of double rooms though some include one single bedroom or a triple.
 Block size may range from four to eight persons and may be co-ed including mixed gender bedrooms.
 (Due to the limited availability of gender-inclusive suites, we encourage rising sophomore students to use the block housing option to live in a mixed-gender living situation.)
 Assignments are not based on building preference but applicants may request a housing rate tier.

 - All group members must complete the Block Housing application in MyHousing by the deadline.